Acton Bridge

 Acton Bridge (formerly Acton) is a village and civil parish in Cheshire, England.
 Located within the unitary authority of Cheshire West and Chester on the River Weaver, it is near the Trent and Mersey Canal at approximately 53˚ 16′ N, 2˚ 36′ W. It has a population of 602, increasing to 631 at the 2011 Census.

 Acton Bridge is served by its own railway station, operated by London Northwestern.

 Acton Bridge Parish Council meets in the Parish Rooms.
 There is an active Community Association, and a number of other organisations exist within the village.

-History

-This section is adapted (with permission) from Snapshots in Time, a book about the village published by the Acton Bridge WI to mark the Millennium in 2000.